survivejs/react-book/manuscript/11_linting_in_webpack.md

 npm i babel-eslint eslint eslint-plugin-react --save-dev
 ```

 This will add ESLint and the plugin we want to use as our project development dependency.
-Next, we'll need to do some configuration to make linting work in our project.
+Next, we'll need to do some configuration:

 **package.json**